-The staple cartridge is judged as 'Absence' when both staple edging sensor (PI21) and staple sensor (PI31) indicate "1".
-The presence/absence of staples inside the staple cartridge is detected by the staple sensor (PI31).
+The presence/absence of the staple cartridge is detected by the staple switch (MS8).
+The presence/absence of staples inside the staple cartridge is detected by the staple detecting switch (MS9).
 The staple edge sensor (PI21) is used to find out whether a staple has been edged out to the end of the cartridge.